sanchez/sem1-2017-notes/DECO2500/lectures.md

 Specifying usability and user experience **goals** helps design of good products.

 **Design principles** are useful heuristics for analyzing and evaluating an interactive product.

+## Week 1
+### HCI (Human Computer Interaction)
+Design/implementation of computer systems that people can interact with

+### Interaction Design
+Designing interactive products for people

+### User Experience
+People's experience when using a product, how people feel about it (e.g. happy)

+### Conceptual Model
+- A representation of the proposed system that describes what it should do, how it should behave, how it should look and how it will be understood by users
+- Describes what people will experience when using a system
+- Involves three considerations
+    - Interaction Paradigm
+    - Interaction Mode/Type
+    - Interface Metaphor

+### Interaction Paradigm
+ICT framework within which interaction takes place (e.g. personal computing, networked computing, mobile computing, collaborative, augmented/virtual reality)

+### Interaction Mode/Type
+- Giving instructions
+- Conversing
+- Manipulating and navigating
+- Exploring and browsing

+### Interface Metaphor
+- Interface metaphors involve designing in a way that takes advantage of knowledge that users already have from previous experiences in the real world
+- Interface metaphors gives users clues about how they can interact with an interface

+### Usability Goals
+Usability goals address whether or not a system is effective, efficient and satisfying:

+- Effective to use
+- Have good utility (be useful)
+- Efficient to use
+- Easy to learn
+- Easy to remember how to use
+- Safe to use

+### Usability Principles
+See [@sec:UsePrinc]